Optimal Stationary Synchronization of Heterogeneous Linear Multi-Agent Systems: LOCAL OPTIMAL STATIONARY SYNCHRONIZATION

-Our goal is to find a pair $(\mPi^*,\mGamma^*)$ which is optimal with respect to a cost to be specified and satisfies the output error-bounds \eqref{eq_err_bound}, i.e. we seek an error-bounded optimal solution.
+Our goal is to find a pair $(\mPi^*,\mGamma^*)$ which is optimal with respect to a cost such as \eqref{eq_cost} and satisfies the output error-bounds \eqref{eq_err_bound}, i.e. we seek an error-bounded optimal solution.
 In this regard, we introduce an OP which resembles an inverse problem in parts.
-More precisely, we look for a suitable tracking-error weight $\Q$ such that the desired bounds are satisfied by the corresponding optimal control.
+More precisely, we look for a suitable tracking-error weight $\Q$ such that the desired bounds are satisfied by the optimal control corresponding to \defref{def_syn}.\ref{def_opt_err_syn}).
 At the same time, the feasible optimal control should be efficient in terms of the input-energy for a given $\R$.
-This leads us to \begin{optprob} \end{optprob} where $\xol_\text{B}$ from \eqref{eq_xol_b} and block-diagonal $\P$ structured as in \secref{sec_sync}.
+In this light, we will analyze the following \begin{optprob} \end{optprob} with $\M_l$, $\N_h$ and $\P$ as defined in \secref{sec_sync} and element-wise comparison by $\geq$.

 To guarantee solvability of \optref{opt_BMI} we impose \assumption There exists a pair $(\mPi,\mGamma)$ solving the regulator equations, i.e. \eqref{eq_stat_sys} and $\C\mPi-\Col=\zero$.
 According to \cite{Trentel2001}, \assref{assump_EXS} is satisfied if and only if an EXS solution exists.
-Thus, arbitrarily small given $\epsilon_j>0$ can be satisfied by $(\mPi^*,\mGamma^*)$ obtained from \thmref{thm_opt_syn} if $\Q$ is suitably chosen, e.g. a sufficiently large weighting of the synchronization error in order to approximate the EXS solution sufficiently close.
+Thus, arbitrarily small given $\epsilon_j>0$ can be satisfied by $(\mPi^*,\mGamma^*)$ obtained from \thmref{thm_opt_syn} if $\Q$ is suitably chosen, i.e. a sufficiently large weighting of the synchronization error leads to a sufficiently close approximation of the EXS solution.
 Hence, \optref{opt_BMI} must have a solution.
-We come to the result: \begin{theorem} Suppose \assref{assump_ctrb_obsv}-\ref{assump_EXS} hold and a set $\set{\overline X}$ is given as defined and normalized in \secref{sec_sync}.
-For any given $\epsilon_j >0$, $j\in\{1,\ldots,p\}$ and for any initial value $\xol(0)\in\set{\overline X}$ of the synchronized trajectory \eqref{eq_syn_traj}, the pair $(\mPi^*,\mGamma^*)$ obtained from the argument of \optref{opt_BMI} guarantees an \textbf{error-bounded optimal synchronization} (EBOSS). \end{theorem} \begin{proof} With respect to \eqref{eq_sylv_ham} and \eqref{eq_opt_gamma}, $(\mPi,\mGamma)$ is clearly constrained to satisfy the conditions in \defrefv{def_syn}{def_opt_syn}.
+Now, we are able to achieve the result: \begin{theorem} Suppose \assref{assump_ctrb_obsv}-\ref{assump_EXS} hold and a set $\set{\overline X}$ is given as defined in \secref{sec_sync}.
+For any given $\epsilon_j >0$, $j\in\{1,\ldots,p\}$ the pair $(\mPi^*,\mGamma^*)$ obtained from the argument of \optref{opt_BMI} guarantees an \textbf{error-bounded optimal synchronization} (EBOSS) for any initial value $\xol(0)\in\set{\overline X}$ of the synchronized trajectory \eqref{eq_syn_traj}. \end{theorem} \begin{proof} With respect to \eqref{eq_sylv_ham} and \eqref{eq_opt_gamma}, $(\mPi,\mGamma)$ is clearly constrained to satisfy the conditions in \defrefv{def_syn}{def_opt_syn}.